anjoya/FSD/README.md

 Perform univariate,bi variate and multivariate analysis Preform PCA to get the get the varables that mostly vary/affect/determine whether one has a bank account or not Draw a conclusion

+From the data from the two countries it can be concluded that.
+1.An individual in Kenya is more likely to open a bank account than in Uganda 2.An individual in an urban settng is more likely to open a bank account